costatee/sphere/README.md

 **Project Title: Sphere Animation Showcase**

 **Description**:
-This project demonstrates a captivating animated sphere using cutting-edge web technologies—THREE.js and GSAP.
+This project demonstrates a captivating animated sphere using THREE.js and GSAP.
 As a visually appealing addition to any portfolio, it showcases the fusion of 3D graphics and animation, illustrating both technical prowess and creative design sensibility.

 Technologies Used: